-- Integrate entrepreneurship and innovation throughout the Hawai'i CC educational experience for students by strengthening credit and non-credit education, internships, employment opportunities and extra-curricular/co-curricular activities in partnership with the community and businesses. - Strengthen existing partnerships and form new ones to enhance high quality job creation on Hawai'i Island by enhancing meaningful collaborations with state agencies, incubators and accelerators, national and international agencies and collaborators. - Improve communication within the State and beyond regarding the value of Hawai'i CC and its critical roles in Hawai'i Island's economic development and job creation. - Continue membership in the National Association of Community College Entrepreneurship (NACCE) with a team of credit and non-credit faculty leaning best practices that focuses on cultivating an entrepreneurship culture on the campus and community. - Develop a campus plan for entrepreneurship.
+- Integrate entrepreneurship and innovation throughout the Hawai'i CC educational experience for students by strengthening credit and noncredit education, internships, employment opportunities, and extracurricular/co-curricular activities in partnership with the community and businesses. - Strengthen existing partnerships and form new ones to enhance high quality job creation on Hawai'i Island by enhancing meaningful collaborations with state agencies, incubators and accelerators, national and international agencies, and collaborators. - Improve communication within the State and beyond regarding the value of Hawai'i CC and its critical roles in Hawai'i Island's economic development and job creation. - Continue membership in the National Association of Community College Entrepreneurship (NACCE) with a team of credit and non-credit faculty learning best practices that focus on cultivating an entrepreneurship culture on campus and in the community. - Develop a campus plan for entrepreneurship.